 Amazon KDP Comparison: Cons include limited distribution under KDP Select.
 Compared to other platforms, there’s also competition in many categories, so it can be harder for your book to be seen through regular channels.

 Should I use Barnes and Noble Press?

 Overall, if you decide to go wide, Barnes and Noble Press has attractive print capabilities and marketing services that make it is good place to feature your book.
 They don’t have the breadth and width of the Amazon marketplace, but they’ve established themselves as a viable option for self-published authors who are looking for a quality end product and easy-to-use platform, and a solid reputation in the industry.
 Barnes and Noble Press has all three.

 Writing and publishing a book can be hard…

-There are LOTS of decisions to make – like whether to go wide.
-In this free video training from a best-selling, self-published author who has built a business teaching others how to successfully self-publish, Chandler Bolt reviews his strategy for writing, a bit about the Self-Publishing School process, and how to work with Amazon to sell your book.
+There are LOTS of decisions to make when it comes to self-publishing and getting your book in front of potential readers.
+In this free video training from a best-selling, self-published author, Chandler Bolt, you’ll learn his strategy for writing, a bit about the Self-Publishing School process, and how to work with Amazon to sell your book.